West Bromwich Albion F.C. in European football: Record by nation

+Other competitions

 1970 Anglo-Italian Cup

 WBA entered the inaugural Anglo-Italian Cup in 1970 and for the group stage, were placed in Group 2, with Lanerossi, Middlesbrough and Roma.
 Each club would face the clubs from the other country in their group home and away, and the English and Italian club with the best record in the tournament out of the three groups would play each other in the Final.
 WBA finished fourth in the English table.